maherabb/protobuf_dissector/README.md

 ## TODO:
 * Support TCP somehow.
-Right now it's just Protobuf in UDP.
+Right now it's just Protobuf in TCP.
 Technically Protobuf can't be sent natively in TCP, because it has no framing to delimit the outer message (it would never end, technically).
 There are some tricks people play, however, to get it to work over TCP.
 * Support the 'default' option such that we show it as a generated field value if it's not in the packet.
 * Support packed encoding mode for v2 - i.e., the "packed=true" option for repeated statements.
 * Support Protobuf v3.
 There isn't much difference between v2 and v3 in terms of on-the-wire encoding.
 Mostly it's just that it's always in packed encoding mode, and there's a new "map" type, which is really just encoded like a message.
 So I think adding v3 support might be easy.